ninjawule/data-processor-excel/README.md

-# data-processor-excel-96
+# data-processor-excel
-Automatically processing data coming from biology test plates with 96 wells
+Automatically processing data coming from biology test plates (with 96 wells for now).

 ## How to use